jundalisay/superb/content/en/research/mohammad/quran/sura-006a.md

 70. So leave alone those who take their religion for play and pastime, and whom the worldly life has deceived.
 But remind with it, lest a soul becomes damned on account of what it has earned.
-It has no helper or intercessor be- sides Allah.
+It has no helper or intercessor besides Allah.
 Even if it offers every equivalent, none will be accepted from it.
 These are the ones who are delivered to perdition by their actions.
 They will have a drink of scalding water, and a painful punishment, because they used to disbelieve.

 71. Say, “Shall we invoke besides Allah something that can neither benefit us nor harm us,